 - Demonstrations and sampling of products to the product team

-Lastly, the booth manager is also in charge of the project in all the 3 stages, which are, the pre-, during, and post stages of the trade show.
+Lastly, the booth manager is also in charge of the project in all the 3 stages, which are, the pre-, during, and post stages of the expo.

 He has to put down a set of rules to follow; manage the pre-show preparations; stay in the booth during the show, and lead the staff.
 After the show, he has to push for follow-ups and tracks the results.

-One tip we can give to any booth manager is to create a master document that details the trade show.
+One tip we can give to any booth manager is to create a master document that details the expo.
 This way, they can refer to the document in case of any inconsistencies.

-If you need help planning and executing creative exhibition stalls for your next trade show, get in touch with us.
+If you need help planning and executing creative exhibition stalls for your next expo, get in touch with us.